HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Multiplier for Convolution

 \begin{theorem} Assuming a multiplier, with given $A$ and $B$ input multiplicands constructed from the $N$-element sequence $f$ and the $K$-element sequence $g$, where $f$ and $g$ are quantized to $p$ and $q$ bits, respectively, with the guard bits $G_b$, we can obtain $N+K-1$ segments from the product $Prod =A\times B$ which are all short partial convolutions in the form of 1-D convolution. \end{theorem} \begin{proof} Considering the guard bits, we can obtain: \begin{small}

 \end{small}

 Thus, we represent the A $\times$ B multiplication with K intermediate stages.
-The intermediate stages are shifted left by $S$ bits for every stage, and the effective vertical accumulation of the partial products in the segments from all the stages stacked together are aligned in $S$ bits segment, as shown in Figure~\ref{fig:amulb}.
+The intermediate stages are shifted left by $S$ bits for every stage, and the effective vertical accumulation of the partial products in the segments from all the stages stacked together are aligned in the $S$ bits segment, as shown in Figure~\ref{fig:amulb}.
 Then, the multiplication is represented as:

 Different from general multiplications, convolution consists of a sequence of multiplications and accumulations.
-Referring to the form of the 1D convolution in Equation~\ref{eq:ym}, the result of $Prod$ can be represented as:
+Referring to the form of the 1-D convolution in Equation~\ref{eq:ym}, the result of $Prod$ can be represented as:

 where intermediate accumulations form a 1-D convolution of two sequences in each of the output segments, and the total number of convolution segments is $N+K-1$.
-We can easily deduce that the same procedure also works for signed data inputs.
-However, because of the impact of sign extension in two's complementary representation during input packing, each of the values in the slices in $A$ and $B$ needs to consider the sign bit of the value packed to its right side.
-Due to the same reason, $y[m]$ in each segment can only be obtained by considering the sign bit from the previous segment.
-Both the packing and output split are detailed in Section~\ref{sec:impl}. \end{proof}
+With the equations above, we can obtain the minimum value of the guard bits under the condition of a single multiplier as follows: